jordanbmowry/restaurant-reservation/README.md

   I want to be able to modify a reservation if a customer calls to change or cancel their reservation so that reservations are accurate and current.

+  Reservations with status : "booked" are able to be changed
   ![Edit reservation](readme-screenshots/editReservation.png)
+  "Jane Doe" changed reservation time and party number.
   ![Changed reservation](readme-screenshots/editedReservation.png)
+  "Jane Doe" cancelling reservation.
   ![Confirm cancel reservation](readme-screenshots/confirmCancel.png)
+  Cancelled reservations are no longer displayed on dashboard.
   ![Confirm cancel reservation](readme-screenshots/canceledReservation.png)
+  Cancelled reservation can still be displayed when searched.
   ![Search canceled reservation](readme-screenshots/searchedReservation2.png)

 ## Technologies used